There are a thousand and one reasons to visit Prague.

 Day Trips from Prague – Cesky Krumlov

-Cesky Krumlov won us over before we ever set foot in it.
+Cesky Krumlov won us over before we ever set foot upon its venerable cobblestones.
 I mean look at the above picture!
 How can you not want to stroll through this living fairy tale?
-After seeing a few photos we certainly did, and Cesky Krumlov did NOT dissapoint.
+After seeing a few photos we abslutely HAD to visit, and Cesky Krumlov did NOT dissapoint.

 Regardless of when you go, the fact remains that you must take a day trip from Prague to visit Cesky Krumlov.
 You can make it a single day affair, as the travel time is about three hours each way, but we highly recommend staying at least one night to get the most out of your experience.